-One of the fundamental questions in the algebraic K-theory of rings is to understand and calculate higher algebraic K-groups K_n of rings, which were deeply developed in a very general context by Quillen in [19] for exact categories and by Waldhausen in [24] for Waldhausen categories.
+One of the fundamental questions in the algebraic K-theory of rings is to understand and calculate higher algebraic K-groups K_n of rings, which were deeply developed in a very general context by Quillen in [23] for exact categories and by Waldhausen in [33] for Waldhausen categories.
 On the one hand, the usual methods for computing K_n may be the fundamental theorem, splitting morphisms, or certain long exact sequences of K_n -groups, namely, Mayer-Vietoris sequences, localization sequences or excision.
-In this direction there is a lot of literature (for example, see [8, 15, 18, 25, 26, 27], and others).
-On the other hand, we know that derived-equivalent rings share many common homological and numerical features, in particular, they have the isomorphic higher algebraic K_n -groups for all $n \ge 0$ (see [6]).
-This means that, in order to understand the higher K-groups K_n of a ring, one might refer to another ring which is derived-equivalent to the given one, and which may hopefully have a simple form so that its K_n -groups can be determined easily.
-This idea, however, seems not much to be benefited in the study of higher algebraic K-theory of rings, especially in dealing with calculation of K_n -groups.
+In this direction there is a lot of literature (for example, see [11,18,31,34-36], and others).
+On the other hand, we know that derived equivalent rings share many common homological and numerical features, in particular, they have the isomorphic higher algebraic K_n -groups for all $n \ge 0$ (see [9]).
+This means that, in order to understand the higher K-groups K_n of a ring, one might refer to another ring which is derived equivalent to the given one, and which may hopefully have a simple form so that its K_n -groups can be determined easily.
+Here we do not assume that the derived equivalence should be induced from an exact functor between some Waldhausen categories (compare with [32]).
+This idea, however, does not seem to have been of great benefit in the study of higher algebraic K-theory of rings, especially in dealing with calculation of K_n -groups.